Notifications

 - Always use curly braces

-even for single-line blocks—it’s good practice and avoids bugs - Indentation isn’t required by Perl, but it makes your code easier to read
+{}even for single-line blocks—it’s good practice and avoids bugs - Indentation isn’t required by Perl, but it makes your code easier to read

 - You can nest

-statements inside each other for more complex logic
+ifstatements inside each other for more complex logic